mdsage1/nf-synapse-challenge/README.md

 1. `submissions` (required if `manifest` is not provided): A comma separated list of submission IDs to evaluate.
 1. `manifest` (required if `submissions` is not provided): A path to a submission manifest containing submissions IDs to evaluate.
 1. `project_name` (required & case-sensitive): The name of your Project the Challenge is running in.
-Please replace placeholder value.
 1. `view_id` (required): The Synapse ID for your submission view.
-Please replace placeholder value.
 1. `data_folder_id` (required): The Synapse ID for the folder holding the testing or validation data for submissions.
-Please replace placeholder value.
-1. `goldstandard_id` (required): The Synapse ID for the gold standard file that will be used for evaluating the submissions.
-Please replace placeholder value.
+1. `groundtruth_id` (required): The Synapse ID for the folder holding the ground truth file for submissions.
+1. `challenge_container` (required): The name of the container that the scoring and validation scripts are housed in, and will be executed in, during the validation and scoring steps of the workflow.
 1. `email_with_score` (optional & case-sensitive): Choose whether or not the e-mail sent out to participants will include the evaluation score or not.
 Can either be "yes" or "no".
 Defaults to "yes".
 1. `cpus` (optional): Number of CPU cores to dedicate to the workflow processes (except `RUN_DOCKER` which is fixed at 8 CPU cores when using the `tower` config profile).
 Defaults to `4` cores.
 1. `memory` (optional): Amount of memory (RAM) to dedicate to the workflow processes (except `RUN_DOCKER` which is fixed at 32 GB when using the `tower` config profile).
 Defaults to `16.` GB of RAM.
-1. `challenge_container` (optional): The name of the container that the scoring and validation scripts are housed in, and will be executed in, during the validation and scoring steps of the workflow.
-Defaults to `ghcr.io/jaymedina/test_model2data:latest`.
 1. `execute_scoring` (optional): This string should be `[interpreter] [path to script]` e.g. `python3 path/to/score.py`.
 This is the command that will be used to execute the scoring script for the `SCORE` step of the workflow run (without the arguments, which are appended later).
-Keep in mind this will execute at the base of your repository, so if the file is in the base directory, just use the file name.
-Defaults to `python3 /usr/local/bin/score.py`.
+Keep in mind this will execute in the location that you specified as `WORKDIR` for your container.
+Defaults to `python3 /home/user/score.py`.
 1. `execute_validation` (optional): This string should be `[interpreter] [path to script]` e.g. `python3 path/to/validate.py`.
 This is the command that will be used to execute the validation script for the `VALIDATE` step of the workflow run (without the arguments, which are appended later).
-Keep in mind this will execute at the base of your repository, so if the file is in the base directory, just use the file name.
-Defaults to `python3 /usr/local/bin/validate.py`.
+Keep in mind this will execute in the location that you specified as `WORKDIR` for your container.
+Defaults to `python3 /home/user/validate.py`.
 1. `send_email` (optional): If `true`, sends an e-mail to the submitter on the status of their submission.
 Default is `true`.
 1. `email_script` (required if `send_email` is `true`): If `send_email` is `true`, choose an e-mail template to send to submitters on the status of their submission.
 Default is a generic `send_email.py` template.
 1. `private_folders` (optional & case-sensitive): Choose which folder(s), if any, should be set to private (i.e. only available to Challenge organizers).
 Must be a comma-separated string of folder names, e.g. "predictions,docker_logs".